Create your path. Stay on track.

 • Other questions or concerns you may have

-In addition, you will be encouraged to meet with faculty in your area of interest.
+You will be encouraged to meet with faculty in your area of interest.
 This serves to learn more about the department, the disciplines of Sociology and CLJ, and to gain further assistance with areas such as:

 • Provide disciplinary guidance for research projects